CBrendamour/Urban-food-landscapes/README.md

 ## Objectives for cyberinfrastructure week

-(i) Understanding the tools available
+(i) Understanding the tools available, setting up a working repository

-(ii) do some tentative data analysis!
+(ii) do some tentative data analysis with teh sample dataset

 ## Outomces